JahnaviiB/Leetcode75/README.md

 * Dive into the source code, understand the thought process, and adapt the solutions to fit your coding style.

  Contributing
 * Contributions are welcome!
 If you have a better solution, an optimization, or want to add a problem that you find valuable for interview preparation, feel free to open a pull request.

+  License
+* This project is licensed under the MIT License - see the LICENSE file for details.